harishraja18/banking_repo/README.md

 # Version 4 => Banking Project

+⚠️ Note: This version contains some work-in-progress / messy changes made today — these will be cleaned up by the end of this week.
+✅ New features and improvements will continue to be added frequently (almost every day or at least once every 2 days), so please expect regular updates.

 A simple web-based banking application built with Django.
 This version (v4) uses **PostgreSQL** as the backend database instead of SQLite and includes user authentication features such as registration, login, profile management, and password change.